The Cost of Living in London vs The Cost of Living in Berlin, Madrid, Paris, Rome, and Warsaw

 Living Costs Considered

-The living costs below consider the late 20s, early 30s person, living alone, eating 2400 kcal per day in a diversified diet, who enjoys eating out once per week and drink some pints of beer every time he meets his friends, frequents a gym, and has a haircut once per month.
+The living costs below consider the late 20s, early 30s person, living alone, eating 2400 kcal per day in a diversified diet, who enjoys eating out once per week and drinking some pints of beer every time he meets his friends, frequents a gym and has a haircut once per month.

 - Housing: rent of a 45 m2 furnished studio in a middle-class area.

-- Utilities: 1 month of heating, energy, gas, Internet, etc, for 1 person
+- Utilities: 1 month of heating (to discover how to save money on heating, check here), energy, gas, Internet, etc, for 1 person

 - Supermarket: 2400 kcal per day with a diversified diet + cleaning products